sayore/inputwerk/README.md

 The project currently ships the `amelie` profile.
 Its full keymap remains the source of truth; generated component files are reproducible build artifacts.

+The profile is for users missing the less than and greater than keys on an english layouted keyboard.
+It adds AltGr+auo for äöü (Umlaute), the < and > kes on AltGr + , and .

+Stab/Strich Pipe Symbol is also added on AltGr + #.

+- and + are on one key on the german -.

+Basically this is a QWERTZ merge between de and us layout so a 87 keyboard works.
+Other profiles may and can be added by others, later on able to install ideally via a single command in my package manager so the fight with OS bs keymaps is finally over.

 [![Layer 5 keymap preview](docs/keymap-preview.svg)](https://sayore.github.io/inputwerk/)

 **[Open the interactive keymap visualizer](https://sayore.github.io/inputwerk/)**